TrackerSB/SepaXMLGenerator/src/main/resources/bayern/steinbrecher/sepaxmlgenerator/generators/README.md

-The XSD files are take from https://www.iso20022.org/iso-20022-message-definitions
+The XSD files were taken from https://www.iso20022.org/iso-20022-message-definitions